2012 Toyota FJ Cruiser Interior

 - "The front seats are comfortable, but the rear compartment is a tight fit and requires a high step up for entry.” -- Edmunds

 Test drivers note that the Toyota FJ Cruiser’s features may be basic, but at least most controls are easy to use.
 Standard features include a tilt-adjustable steering wheel with Bluetooth phone and voice-command features, power windows and locks, air conditioning and a six-speaker stereo.
-If you’re looking for high-tech options, you should consider other SUVs like the Nissan Murano.
 The FJ Cruiser’s available features include a thermometer, compass, leather-trimmed steering wheel and power-adjustable outside mirrors.
 Navigation is unavailable.

 - "Controls are placed within easy reach and are easy to find.
 Some are also oversized to a cartoonish degree, but we can't say that hurts their functionality.” -- Edmunds